Compute-and-Forward: Harnessing Interference through Structured Codes: Case Study: Distributed MIMO

+We will now compare the outage performance of compute-and-forward to the performance of classical relaying strategies over a simple network.
 Consider the two user distributed MIMO network in Figure \ref{f:distmimo}.
 There are two sources, two relays, and one destination.
 The relays see the transmitters through $\Hb$ whose entries are i.i.d.
-Rayleigh.
-Each relay is given a bit pipe with rate $C$ bits per channel use to the destination.
-The destination would like to recover both message $\wb_1$ and $\wb_2$ at highest possible symmetric outage rate.
+Rayleigh, $h_{m\ell} \sim \mathcal{CN}(0,1)$.
+We assume that relay $m$ only knows the channel vector $\hb_m$ to itself.
+Each relay is given a bit pipe with rate $R_0$ bits per channel use to the destination.
+The destination would like to recover both message $\wb_1$ and $\wb_2$ at the highest possible symmetric outage rate.
 Recall that for a symmetric rate point to be achievable, both transmitters must be able to communicate their messages with at least that rate.

 The basic compute-and-forward strategy has each relay decode the equation with the highest rate and pass that to the destination.
 If the equations received by the destination are full rank, decoding is successful.
-Unfortunately, at low $\snr$, the probability that the equations are not full rank is quite high as shown in Figure \ref{f:distmimoranks}.
+However, at low SNR, the probability that the equations are not full rank is quite high as shown in Figure \ref{f:distmimoranks}.
 One simple solution is to force each relay to choose an equation with $a_{mm} \neq 0$.
-This results in equations that are far more likely to be solvable at the expense of slightly lower computation rates.
-The achievable rates for these two strategies are given below and are plotted in Figure \ref{f:distmimorates} for $C = 2$ and outage probability $\rho = 1/4$.
+This results in equations that are far more likely to be solvable at the expense of slightly lower computation rates.\footnote{More work is needed to develop distributed coefficient selection strategies that operate on the optimal tradeoff between computation rate and matrix rank.} The achievable rates for these two strategies are given below and are plotted in Figure \ref{f:distmimorates} for $R_0 = 2$ and outage probability $\rho = 1/4$.

 For decode-and-forward, we require that each relay is responsible for a single message.
 It attempts to recover this message either by treating the other message as noise or decoding both messages.
 The rate for this strategy is evaluated below and plotted in Figure \ref{f:distmimorates}.
 For more details on decode-and-forward for multiple relays (as well as compress-and-forward and cut-set upper bounds), see \cite{kgg05}.